Battered poblano chiles stuffed with cheese in a light tomato broth.

 About this recipe

 Chiles rellenos are one of the most emblematic dishes in Mexican cooking.
 Roasted and peeled poblano chiles are stuffed with Oaxaca cheese, coated in a fluffy egg batter and fried until golden, then bathed in a silky tomato broth.
-Dating back to the colonial era, they remain a favourite in homes and restaurants throughout Mexico.
+Dating back to the colonial era, they remain a favorite in homes and restaurants throughout Mexico.

 History & Origin